 - Never do something to brand for short term profit, thereby destroying the long term value.

-- Spend time is going to be enhance the brand value/reputation.
+- Spend time is going to be enhanced the brand value/reputation.

 - Potential damage when buying a company.
 Core Value for Marvel shared many core values.

 - Should we tame down Marvel, doing that would damage Marvel brand.

 - Fan is short for Fanatics.
 Should be used as base to build upon.